 These solve stands can be used on almost any size gas cartridge or aerosol.

 Mug for Warm Drinks

-I LOVE wheat straw mugs as they are very durable (stronger than bamboo) and they’re eco friendly too.
+I LOVE wheat straw mugs as they are very durable (stronger than bamboo) and eco-friendly.

-I have one of the mugs from the set of 4 above and it really is super useful for camping and makes a great up of tea and coffee.
+I have one of the mugs from the set of 4 above and it really is super useful for camping and makes a great cup of tea and coffee.

 I’m really hot on fire safety in camp, mainly because I’ve seen the problems a lax attitude to safety can have.